Her Story

 01What do you attribute your success to?

 I attribute my success to the Lord, first and foremost, and then to having empathy and patience with people.
-I've learned a lot in hospice - everyone has good days and bad days, and I've learned not to take anything personally.
-These qualities have helped me navigate the challenges of working with patients and families during their most difficult times and have allowed me to grow in my career.
+I've learned a lot in hospice so far, and I will continue to learn - but, everyone has good days and bad days, and I've learned not to take anything personally.
+These qualities have helped me navigate the challenges of working with patients and families during their most difficult times, when they may be experiencing many different ranges of big emotions, and this has allowed me to grow in myself and my career.

 02What’s the best career advice you’ve ever received?

-The best career advice I ever received was not to listen to all the haters who say you can't make it - just keep pushing.
-I had a lot of people who said that I would never become a nurse with everything I had going on, but I feel like I've made it happen and made it thrive.
-That advice to ignore the negativity and stay persistent has been invaluable to my success.
+The best career advice I ever received was not to listen to those who say you can't make it - just keep pushing.
+I had a lot of people who said that I would never become a nurse with everything I had going on in life at the time, but I made it happen and I have thrived in every roll thus far.
+That advice, to ignore the negativity and stay persistent, has been invaluable to my success.

 03What advice would you give to young women entering your industry?